-Senior Living Tips: How to Create a New Resident Welcome Program
+Senior Living Guide: How to Create a New Resident Welcome Program

 Have move-in day checklists.

-Give each department in your senior living community an internal checklist for making sure they are ready for the new resident.
-For example, apartment readiness checklist, dining/meal plan checklist, activities checklist.
+Give each department in your senior living community an internal checklist to make sure they are ready for the new resident.
+For example, apartment readiness checklist, dining/meal plan checklist, activities checklist, and so forth.

-Prior to move-in, provide the family/ future resident a list of helpful resources to reduce stress.
+Prior to move-in day, provide the family/ future resident with a list of helpful resources to reduce stress.

-Consider things like a list of local movers, a packing list, downsizing tips, downsizing resources (e.g., junk removal and donation pick-up services), and a paperwork checklist (e.g., what to bring to the lease signing).
+Consider sharing a list of local movers, a packing list, downsizing tips, downsizing resources (e.g., junk removal and donation pick-up services), and a paperwork checklist (e.g., what to bring to the lease signing).

 Develop move-in day protocols, such as . . .